Big Jim Foreign Releases

 Big Jim Space Series (1978-1979): Basic Figures and Accessories

-There were several Big Jim lines released outside the United States that were completely original concepts and the Space Series was one of them.
+The Space Series was another original concept line released exclusively overseas.
 Released in 1978, the Space Series featured five main figures, with three of them belonging to Big Jim (Space Leader, Laser Gunner and Thunder Blue) and another, Captain Laser, was a re-branded Captain Lazer from the Matt Mason series of the 1960’s.
 Mattel also released a few accessories for this line as well, such as the Space Spy Vehicle and a few different clothing outfits.
-The figures in this series were actually quite well done and it’s a shame this line never saw the light of day in the North American market.
-The Space Series was released in Europe exclusively in Europe.
+Like most overseas Big Jim lines, the figures and accessories in this series were very well done and remain incredibly popular to this day.

 Big Jim Space Leader